apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Tune Cache Start Size"
 }
 [/block]
 In terms of size and capacity, Ignite's internal cache map acts exactly like a normal Java HashMap: it has some initial capacity (which is pretty small by default), which doubles as data arrives.
-The process of internal cache map resizing is CPU-intensive and time-consuming, and if you load a huge dataset into cache (which is a normal use case), the map will have to resize a lot of times.
+The process of internal cache map resizing is CPU-intensive and time-consuming, and if you load a huge dataset into the cache (which is a typical use case), the map will have to resize a lot of times.
 To avoid that, you can specify the initial cache map capacity, comparable to the expected size of your dataset.
-This will save a lot of CPU resources during the load time, because the map won't have to resize.
-For example, if you expect to load 100 million entries into cache, you can use the following configuration:
+This will save a lot of CPU resources during the load time because the map won't have to resize.
+For example, if you expect to load 100 million entries into the cache, you can use the following configuration:
 [block:code]
 {
   "codes": [